shivam340/Dagger2Example/README.md

 @Inject - To request a dependency.
 (It can be used with a constructor argument, or a field)

-@Singleton and custom scopes to define singletons within specific scopes.
-(We recommend using custom scopes like @PerApp or @PerActivity for clarity of how long a "singleton" lives for)
+@Singleton and custom scopes to define singletons within specific scopes. (you can create custom scopes like @PerApp or @PerActivity for clarity of how long a "singleton" lives for)